backupbrew/switchbrew/Process Manager services.md

 the supplied title-id.

-If ApplicationType == Application, it goes through the process list and errors if any has bit 0x40 set.
+If ApplicationType == Application, it goes through the process list and errors if any has mask 0x40 set.
 Thus you can only run one Application at a time.

 Resource limits for the process is selected by ApplicationType.